 What Should You Do if You or a Loved One Has Suffered a Severe Burn Injury?

 Getting medical treatment is the most important thing you can do for yourself or the injured loved one.
 If the injury occurred from the fault of another, you need to talk to our lawyers who have handled these cases.
 It can be an incredibly painful experience, as well as a confusing and emotional time.
-Insurance companies may also be calling you when you aren’t ready to discuss what happened.
+Insurance companies may also be calling you when you are not ready to discuss what happened.

 Burg Simpson’s Colorado personal injury attorneys are committed to helping burn victims fight for compensation for their injuries caused by the negligence of another.
 We have helped thousands who have suffered from major personal injuries—such as severe burns—get what they deserve to help them through such a traumatic experience.
 We are able to work with victims who have endured residential fires, motor vehicle explosions, workplace accidents, and other causes of serious burn injuries.
 If you need help, call us now at 720-500-5995 or fill out a Free Case Evaluation form before time runs out.